noamez/urban-stock/README.md

 # urban-stock
-internet store with clothing, bags, jewelry
+Internet store with clothing, bags, and jewelry based on javascript on the client side and Python and MySql on the backend  side.